Mary McLeod Bethune: Early life and education

-Mary Jane McLeod was born in 1875 in a small log cabin near Mayesville, South Carolina, on a rice and cotton farm in Sumter County.
+Mary Jane McLeod was born on July 10, 1875 in a small log cabin near Mayesville, South Carolina, on a rice and cotton farm in Sumter County.
 She was the fifteenth of seventeen children born to Sam and Patsy (née McIntosh) McLeod, both former slaves.
-Most of her siblings had been born into slavery.
-Her mother worked for her former owner, and her father farmed cotton near a large house they called "The Homestead".
+Patsy McLeod worked after emancipation for her former owner, earning enough to buy five acres from him.
+There, Sam and their sons built the log cabin in which McLeod was born.
+McLeod grew up hearing stories from her maternal grandmother, Sophie, about resistance to slavery, and both Sophie and Patsy told McLeod that she was special.
+McLeod credited them both with inspiring her work toward equality.